parminderpaul/lru-cache/typescript/README.md

 # Notes

-Unlike other implementations in this project, which mostly use either loosely-typed programming languages (PHP, Python, Ruby) or a generic superclass (Java) or interface (Go) to represent the stored item, this implementation uses TypeScript's Generics.
+Most other implementations in this project use either a generic object (for loosely-typed languages PHP, Python, and Ruby) or else an interface (in not-really-OOP Go) to represent the stored item.
+However, this implementation (and Java's) uses Generics.

 This means that you'll want to specify the type of object that you'll be caching upon instantiation, although this can be a generic superclass (e.g. `<object>`) or specific complex